SashaD826/Portfolio/README.md

   **Results:** Key data to optimize efficiency, including revenue trend over time, a histogram of typical order sizes, and detailed breakdowns by country, region, and product, etc.
  ### IBM Employees Evaluation
-  **Description:** Dataset contains information about IBM Employees: their job satisfaction, Education level, Hourly rate, Experience, etc
+  **Description:** Dataset contains information about IBM Employees: their job satisfaction, Education level, Hourly rate, Experience, etc.

-  **Problem:** Complex Dataset, some columns are indexed, and do not contain readable data
+  **Problem:** Complex Dataset, some columns are indexed, and do not contain readable data.

-  **Goal:** A comparison of IBM employees' performance, finding trends
+  **Goal:** A comparison of IBM employees' performance, finding trends.

   -SQl code: [`IBM Employees SQL`](https://github.com/SashaD826/Portfolio/blob/main/ibm_employees_mysql.sql)

   -Power BI Dashboard: [`IBM Employees Power BI`](https://github.com/SashaD826/Portfolio/blob/main/ibm_employees_bi.pbix)

   **Results:** Crucial data about employees.
-Trends of their performance depending on age, education, experience
+Trends of their performance depending on age, education, experience.

  ### IT salaries all over the world
-  **Description:** This simple yet useful dataset shows salaries for different employment types, positions in numerous countries
+  **Description:** This simple yet useful dataset shows salaries for different employment types, positions in numerous countries.

   **Problem:** Dataset is enormous.
-Values cannot be objectively compared just like that, slicers are needed
+Values cannot be objectively compared just like that, slicers are needed.

   **Goal:** Get statistical data for multiples positions.
-Can be used for Machine Learning, for example
+Can be used for Machine Learning, for example.

   -Power BI Dashboard: [`IT Salaries Power BI`](https://github.com/SashaD826/Portfolio/blob/main/it_salaries_bi.pbix)

-  **Results:** A Dashboard with multiple slicers that enables to compare jobs depending on employment type, company location, experience level or job itself
+  **Results:** A Dashboard with multiple slicers that enables to compare jobs depending on employment type, company location, experience level or job itself.
 # Contacts
 LinkedIn: https://www.linkedin.com/in/oleksandr-detsyk-13a331355